-Use of the NTCER version 2024-01
+Use of the NTCER version 2025-02

 This current version of the NTCER supersedes any previous Agreement and is intended for use throughout the AGPT program.
-Unless stated otherwise (see Schedule A - Remuneration (AGPT), and clause 11.1), the Agreement is operative from the commencement of the 2025 GP specialist training year through to the conclusion of the next review.
+Unless stated otherwise (see Schedule A - Remuneration (AGPT), and clause 11.1), the Agreement is operative from the first pay cycle after 1 July 2025 through to the conclusion of the 2025.2 GP specialist training semester, when version 2026-01 will apply through to the conclusion of the next review.